stewdio/blackswan/README.md

 CONTROLS
+- should render loop update a URL hash for jumping to that exact spot?
 - SVG icons for Play, Pause, Return-to-start buttons.
 - finese audio file loading experience for mobile. perhaps while loading audio file start with timeline being 0% width, then use comp.audio.addEventListener( 'progress', ... ) to fill it up all the way?
 - mouse events that use location need touch compatibility.